Everything about working with Help Desk Cavalry

 Customers can reach our Help Desk 24x7x365 and receive help from a live technician.
 Though we understand that each issue is important to our clients (after all, why else would they submit a ticket?) we must prioritize response times based on the severity of the issue.
 For normal and low priority issues, our Help Desk can typically respond within 24 hours.
 For higher priority, the response time is much faster.

-What areas do you support?
+Which areas do you support?

 We are based in North Bremerton, WA, but we serve the entire Kitsap county and neighboring counties.
 Though we have experience supporting areas far beyond that, it is our choice to focus our resources on supporting the communities that we, our families, friends, neighbors have lived in for generations.